Simple API Integration

 - Problem: API costs can escalate by 340% without proper monitoring

-- Solution: Implement usage analytics and automated cost alerts
+- Solution: Implement utilization analytics and therefore computerized worth alerts

 Future Trends & Emerging Tools (2025-2026)